Schedule

 Online Schedule:

 Students are expected to attend online Zoom sessions during scheduled lecture weeks.
-Each course has a different schedule:

 EVENING – 4 p.m. – 7 p.m.
 Arizona time – Tuesday, Wednesday, Thursday.